 Jim won the bell argument, but it took some serious looming over the pet shopkeeper.
 It helped that Jim was the one paying for all this shit—and seriously, how was it kitten formula cost more than people food, anyway?
 There ought to be a law or something.

-And didn't it take the cake that Jim ended up carrying all that crap upstairs while Blair babbled at the kittens in their new little kitten bed while toting them carefully upstairs, one step at a time because they were already asleep and he didn't want them disturbed?
+And didn't it take the cake that Jim ended up carrying all that crap upstairs while Blair babbled at the kittens in their new kitten bed while toting them carefully upstairs, one step at a time because they were already asleep and he didn't want them disturbed?

 "Quit clomping," Blair said.